No holiday is complete without these tempting Linzer cookies!

 - The thinner the cookie, the better.
 Rolling the dough to 1/8 inch thickness is recommended.
 Otherwise, the cookie-to-jam ratio will be out of balance.

-- Along the same lines, keep cutout dough cold between baking batches.
-This keeps the butter cold and keeps the cookies from spreading too much.
+- Chill the dough before baking.
+This keeps the butter cold and keeps the cookies from spreading too much in the oven.

-- Use a different filling.
+- Try a different filling.
 Apricot, blackberry, and strawberry jams are all fantastic options.
 Orange marmalade is also delicious!

-- Skip the vanilla extract and use almond extract in the dough.
+- Use almond extract in the dough.
 It makes the cookies super almondy and delicious.

 How to Store Linzer Cookies